gregorwolf/sap-nw-abap-docker/README.md

 I didn't put that path into the file /etc/ld.so.conf to avoid unintended side effects in other SAP tools.

-I install PyRFC to be able to call the function module SSFR__PUT__CRETIFICATE to make SSL communication with GitHub trusted after the installation.
+I install PyRFC to be able to call the function module SSFR_PUT_CERTIFICATE to make SSL communication with GitHub trusted after the installation.

 You can see the installed certificates in the directory [files/certs](files/certs/).